Understand Your Apache Pinot Tables at a Glance

 Apache Pinot schema documentation generated by DbSchema

-Why Teams Use DbSchema with Apache Pinot
+Reasons Analytics Teams Pair DbSchema with Pinot

 • Generate HTML or PDF schema documentation for Pinot tables to onboard new data engineers quickly.

-• Compare offline and real-time table schemas side by side in the DbSchema layout canvas to ensure consistency.
+• Compare offline and real-time table schemas side by side in the layout canvas to ensure consistency.